+GOALS:

-Goals: Students in this course will:
+Students in this course will:

-- 1. Develop competencies in the evaluation, selection & utilization of educational media (including computer software) - 2.
-Develop skills in the operation of classroom audio-visual equipemnt. - 3.
-Develop skills in the design & production of instructional materials in the following areas: a) overhead transparencies b) print & pictorial media c) original & copy photography d) audio tape recording & e) videotape recording - 4.
-Develop a critical appreciation of the role of the instructional technology in education.
+- 1. Develop competencies in the evaluation, selection and utilization of educational media (including computer software). - 2.
+Develop skills in the operation of classroom audiovisual equipment. - 3.
+Develop skills in the design and production of instructional materials in the following areas: a) overhead transparencies, b) print and pictorial media, c) original and copy photography, d) audio tape recording, and e) videotape recording.